swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 ### Inadequate Loss-Function

-Secondly, a simple sanity check let's us see, that the probability for a student passing the exam who studies exceedingly long hours is greater than 1 in this model, which is absurd.
+Secondly, a simple sanity check lets us see, that the probability for a student passing the exam who studies exceedingly long hours is greater than 1 in this model, which is absurd.
 Vice versa this model also allows for negative probabilities, which are equally non-tenable.

 *Why is it not stable?* We intend a regression which gives us a probability for data to classify as either label